-This double degree in Communications and International Studies encompasses a wide range of units including a core program of media studies.
+This double degree in Communications and International Studies encompasses a wide range of subjects including a core program of media studies.

 Students in this double degree also have the opportunity to extend their combined studies through a semester studying abroad.
 In addition, students complete an internship in their Communications Major.